foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/argonian-agent.md

 ## Spellbook

 > Full magic information can be found on the [Mysticism](https://www.nexusmods.com/skyrimspecialedition/mods/27839) description page.
-Additionally, dragon shout information can be found on the [Forceful Tongue](https://www.nexusmods.com/skyrimspecialedition/mods/36276) description page.

 <details>